oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 *   Restore - restores the consistency group to the said snapshot
 *   Remove - removes the selected snapshots

+#### Sub-tab "Volumes --> Snapshot"

+This sub-tab under the main tab Volumes lists the snapshots created for individual volumes.
+This is same as the above mentioned sub-tab Snapshots under Consistency Group.
+It lists the same details and supports the same set of actions.

 ### Limitations

 NA